Kamloops resident raises funds for Shuswap baby goat’s prostheses - Vernon Morning Star

 A Kamloops resident ran an ultramarathon to raise funds for a Tappen baby goat in need of a new prosthetic limb.

 Zuri was six weeks old when she arrived at Twin Heart Animal Sanctuary after losing her left foot to frostbite.
-She has since had several surgeries and was fitted for a prosthetic limb but has since outgrown a new one.
+She has since had several surgeries and was fitted for a prosthetic limb but has since outgrown that one.

 Jason Weiss ran his ultramarathon on Sunday, Nov.
 15, to bring awareness to Zuri’s situation and the work that Twin Heart Animal Sanctuary is doing.